-The 1930s depression saw meagre government assistance for youth movements.
+During the 1930s depression government assistance for youth movements was meagre.
 Memberships lapsed as families could not afford subscriptions and uniforms.
-Recurrent polio outbreaks that closed schools and public facilities also kept children at home from youth groups.
+Recurrent polio outbreaks that closed schools and public facilities also kept children at home.

 During the Second World War there were fewer adult volunteers, and limitations on imports of regalia, uniforms and publications.
-War work, in keeping with the citizenship and service elements of youth groups, became a strong focus.
-For example Guides and Brownies made large camouflage nets for the army.
+In keeping with the citizenship and service elements of youth groups, war work became a strong focus.
+Guides and Brownies, for example, made large camouflage nets for the army.

-Successive governor generals and their wives were patrons of Scouts, Guides and other youth organisations.
-Governments also supported their work by providing annual grants and broadcasting time, and including them in official functions.
-Royal or official visits were welcomed by clean, well-dressed Brownies, Scouts or Guides.
+Successive governors-general and their wives were patrons of Scouts, Guides and other youth organisations.
+Governments provided annual grants and radio time, and included them in official functions.
+Royal or official visitors were welcomed by clean, well-dressed Brownies, Scouts and Guides.

 The 1950s saw strong growth in memberships.
 A post-war baby boom, peaking in 1961, put pressure on staffing and finances.
 Waiting lists became common.
-There were not enough trained adult volunteers and more women moved into the paid workforce.
-This made it harder to hold traditional events like extended camps.
+There were not enough trained adult volunteers and more women moved into the paid workforce, making it harder to hold traditional events like extended camps.
 The rise of teenage culture in the 1950s was disconcerting to the government and older generations.
-Youth organisations were encouraged to develop programmes that attracted teenagers, keeping them within environments deemed conducive to high moral values.
+Youth organisations were encouraged to develop programmes that attracted teenagers to environments deemed conducive to high moral values.

 1960s teenage memberships decline